 - A. Coursework Requirements-Audiology License.
-The applicant shall submit official transcripts from one or more regionally accredited colleges or universities evidencing completion of at least 75 semester credit hours of post-baccalaureate coursework for applicants who began a doctoral program after January 1, 2005. - B. Coursework Requirements-Audiology License.
-The following coursework requirements apply to applicants who began a master's program after January 1, 1994. - 1.
-The applicant shall submit official transcripts from one or more regionally accredited colleges or universities evidencing completion of at least 75 semester hours of coursework which constitutes a well-integrated program that includes at least: - a.
-6 semester credit hours in biological/physical sciences and mathematics;
+The applicant shall submit official transcripts from one or more regionally accredited colleges or universities (including programs in candidacy) evidencing completion of at least 75 semester credit hours of post-baccalaureate coursework for applicants who completed a doctoral program after January 1, 2005. - B. Coursework Requirements-Audiology License.
+The following coursework requirements apply to applicants who completed a master's program after January 1, 1994. - 1.
+The applicant shall submit official transcripts from one or more regionally accredited colleges or universities evidencing completion of at least 75 semester hours of coursework which constitutes a well-integrated program.